最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | $ cat frps.ini |

-Then you can start frp:
+Then, you can start frp:

 1 | $ ./frps -c frps.ini |

-After execution, it appears as follows:
+After execution, it will be as shown below:

-Configure frps to Start on Boot
+Configure frps to Start on Boot on the Server

-There are two ways to configure startup on Linux: one is to add the startup command to /etc/ec.local
+There are two ways to set up autostart on Linux: one is to add the startup command to /etc/ec.local, and the other is to create a service using systemd.
+I will introduce both here, but I recommend using systemd.

 1 | $ sudo mkdir /etc/frp |